Information lattice approach to the metal-insulator transition: Methods

 \subsection{Information lattice for noninteracting fermions}

 The (reduced) density matrix in a spinless fermionic lattice model generally has dimensionality $2^M \times 2^M$ where $M$ is the size of the considered (sub)system.
 In interacting systems, this makes it challenging to do calculations for large systems and large $M$~\cite{PhysRevLett.122.067203,PhysRevB.110.075115}.
 However, significant simplifications occur for noninteracting fermions.
 Detailed derivations are provided by Peschel~\cite{Peschel_2003}, and Cheong and Henley~\cite{cheong2003manybodydensitymatricesfree}.
 Here, we provide a brief overview aimed at calculating the information lattice, Eq.~\eqref{eq:Iln}, which involves an additional simplification, since we do not need the entire reduced density matrix but only the associated information (entropy), which involves a trace over the spatial indices.
+The numerical implementation is available at Ref.~\cite{zenodo}.

 The main reason for the simplifications is that noninteracting fermionic systems in equilibrium are entirely characterized by the single-particle Green's function $G(i,j)=\langle c_j^\dagger c^{\phantom{\dagger}}_i\rangle$, since all higher-order correlators are then obtained using Wick's theorem.
 Furthermore, the equilibrium Green's function $G(i,j) = \sum_\alpha n_\alpha G_\alpha(i,j)$ is a sum over the eigenstates $\psi_\alpha(i)$ of the tight-binding Hamiltonian, where $\alpha$ labels the eigenstates, $n_\alpha$ is their (Fermi-Dirac) occupation, and $G_\alpha(i,j)= \psi^\ast_\alpha(j) \psi_\alpha(i)$ their Green's function.
 For the full system, the von Neumann entropy is the sum of the von Neumann entropies of the individual eigenstates, $S=\sum_\alpha S_\alpha=-\sum_\alpha \left[ n_\alpha \log(n_\alpha) + (1-n_\alpha) \log(1-n_\alpha) \right]$.
 Thus, the total entropy does not require access to the eigenfunctions or the spatial structure of the Green's function.